Inference for high-dimensional instrumental variables regression

 Next, cite~\cite[Chapters~2.1.3 and~2.2, Pages~90--91 and~95--97]{V96} and the proof of Lemma~\ref{concentration} to infer that

 where~$\Cmaxsgn$ is an absolute constant.
 The exponential Markov bound then yields

 for~$t\ge0$, where~$\Cexpbsgn$ is an absolute constant.
-Combine the above result with that of three displays previous, choose~$t=\n^{\zeta}/\Mrt$ and cite the growth conditions of the present lemma to conclude that \benn \n\Prb\bset{|\ip{\rt_j,\dd_i}|>\n^{\zeta}} \smallpad\lesssim \n\exp\Big(-\frac{\n^{2\zeta}}{\sqrt{\log\px}}\Big) \smallpad{\overset{\n\to\infty}{\to}}0\,, \eenn as required for Condition~\ref{wl:noise2a}. \end{proof} }
+Combine the above result with that of three displays previous, choose~$t=\n^{\zeta}/\Mrt$ and cite the growth conditions of the present lemma to conclude that \benn \Prb\bset{|\ip{\rt_j,\dd_i}|>\n^{\zeta}} \smallpad\lesssim \exp\Big(-\frac{\n^{2\zeta}}{\sqrt{\log\px}}\Big) \smallpad{\overset{\n\to\infty}{\to}}0\,, \eenn as required for Condition~\ref{wl:noise2a}. \end{proof} }

-The proof of Lemma~\ref{satisfied} is found in Section~\ref{proofs:normality} of the Supplementary Materials.
+The proof of Lemma~\ref{satisfied} is found in Section~\ref{proofs:normality} of the Appendix.
 The requirements that the quantities~$\subgauss,\|\rSz\|_\infty,$ and~$\Mrt$ in the statement of Lemma~\ref{satisfied} be of constant order can be relaxed at the cost of introducing more complex growth conditions.
-Condition~(iv) of~Lemma~\ref{satisfied} is satisfied under reasonable constraints on the growth of~$\px$: for instance, if~$\sqrt{\log\px}/\n^{2\zeta-b}\lesssim1$ for some~$0<b<2\zeta$.
+Condition~(v) of~Lemma~\ref{satisfied} is satisfied under reasonable constraints on the growth of~$\px$ --- for instance, if~$\sqrt{\log\px}/\n^{2\zeta}\lesssim1$.

-We note that, unlike the setting of~\cite[Sections 2.5]{BKRW98}, we do not require~$\sqrt{\n}$-consistency of the initial estimator~$\rbla$ in order for the updates~$\rbdbj$ to reach asymptotic normality.
-Indeed, the rates of convergence required are dictated by the strategies used to bound the quantities~$\|\rem_\ell\|_\infty$; see Section~\ref{ss:remainders} for an example of sufficient rates for the two-stage Lasso routine studied in Section~\ref{estimation}.
-We conjecture that the scale factor~$\wjse$ is optimal in the sense of~\cite[Theorem 3]{Jankova16} and that the updated second-stage estimator~$\rbdb$ achieves an efficiency bound.
-A more thorough investigation of this matter is required.